jl-1992/LeetCode-Weekly-Challenges/9:23:17/Baseball_Game/README.md

 You need to return the sum of the points you could get in all the rounds.

 Example 1:</br>
-Input: ["5","2","C","D","+"]
+Input: ["5","2","C","D","+"]</br>
 Output: 30</br>
-Explanation:
+Explanation:</br>
 Round 1: You could get 5 points.
-The sum is: 5.
+The sum is: 5.</br>
 Round 2: You could get 2 points.
-The sum is: 7.
+The sum is: 7.</br>
 Operation 1: The round 2's data was invalid.
-The sum is: 5.
+The sum is: 5.  </br>
-Round 3: You could get 10 points (the round 2's data has been removed).
+Round 3: You could get 10 points (the round 2's data has been removed).</br>
-The sum is: 15.
+The sum is: 15.</br>
 Round 4: You could get 5 + 10 = 15 points.
 The sum is: 30.</br>
 Example 2:</br>
-Input: ["5","-2","4","C","D","9","+","+"]
+Input: ["5","-2","4","C","D","9","+","+"]</br>
-Output: 27
+Output: 27</br>
-Explanation:
+Explanation: </br>
 Round 1: You could get 5 points.
-The sum is: 5.
+The sum is: 5.</br>
 Round 2: You could get -2 points.
-The sum is: 3.
+The sum is: 3.</br>
 Round 3: You could get 4 points.
-The sum is: 7.
+The sum is: 7.</br>
 Operation 1: The round 3's data is invalid.
-The sum is: 3.
+The sum is: 3.  </br>
-Round 4: You could get -4 points (the round 3's data has been removed).
+Round 4: You could get -4 points (the round 3's data has been removed).</br>
-The sum is: -1.
+The sum is: -1.</br>
 Round 5: You could get 9 points.
-The sum is: 8.
+The sum is: 8.</br>
 Round 6: You could get -4 + 9 = 5 points.
-The sum is 13.
+The sum is 13.</br>
 Round 7: You could get 9 + 5 = 14 points.
-The sum is 27.
+The sum is 27.</br></br>
-Note:
+Note:</br>
-The size of the input list will be between 1 and 1000.
+The size of the input list will be between 1 and 1000.</br>
-Every integer represented in the list will be between -30000 and 30000.
+Every integer represented in the list will be between -30000 and 30000.</br>